Skip to main content

 Styling

-You can fully customize the appearance of DHTMLX RichText by overriding CSS variables and applying custom styles to specific parts of the widget.
+Customize the appearance of DHTMLX RichText by overriding CSS variables on the editor's container and sub-elements.

-This guide shows how to apply a dark theme and use available class names to style the editor’s menubar, toolbar, popup, and content area.
+This guide shows how to apply a dark theme and target the menubar, toolbar, popup, and content area with CSS class selectors.

 Default structure and class names

-RichText uses the following core classes to structure its UI:
+RichText uses the following core classes to structure the UI:

 Class nameDescription